ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 **Connecting to a specific node**

-When you connectted to TGI RAILS via ssh, railsl1 or railsl2.
+When you are connected to TGI RAILS via SSH, railsl1 or railsl2.
 You can determine which login node you are connected to by looking at the command prompt.
 It should look like this:

 .. code-block:: terminal